hammad8321/Bulky_MVC/README.md

-I am hammad From Australia, a passionate software developer.
+I am *Hammad* From Australia, a passionate software developer.
 With a keen eye for clean, efficient, and scalable code, I’m constantly exploring new ways to build robust applications.

 # .NET 8 Beginner to Advanced Course